Tight Hamilton cycles with high discrepancy: Concluding remarks

 \section{Concluding remarks}

-In this paper, we initiated the study of discrepancy problems for spanning subgraphs of edge-coloured hypergraphs.
-Our main result, a discrepancy version of the celebrated result of R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS:08}, determines the minimum $(k-1)$-degree threshold for high discrepancy of tight Hamilton cycles and perfect matchings; both of these thresholds equal $1/2$, which is also the existence threshold for these structures.
+The main result of this paper offers a discrepancy version of the celebrated result of R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS:08}, and determines the minimum $(k-1)$-degree threshold for high discrepancy of tight Hamilton cycles and perfect matchings; both of these thresholds equal $1/2$, which is also the existence threshold for these structures.
 In the following we discuss some natural open problems for further research.

 \begin{itemize} \item[\textbullet] A very natural question is to study minimum-degree discrepancy thresholds for the $j$-degree\footnote{The \defn{minimum $j$-degree} of a hypergraph is the minimum of $d(S)$ over all sets $S$ of $j$ vertices.} with $j < k-1$.
 We remark that for this question, the existence threshold for perfect matchings (i.e.~the minimum $j$-degree guaranteeing the existence of a perfect matching) is mostly not known.
 We wonder if, for $k$-uniform hypergraphs with $k \geq 3$, there is some $j$ such that the $j$-degree discrepancy threshold is strictly larger than the corresponding existence threshold (as is the case for graphs).